 9. Resurvey To See If It’s Working

 Implement your improvement plan and give customers time to notice those changes.

 After a period of time (12-18 months), resurvey key customers to see if scores have improved.

-Customer needs and expectations change over time so being in-tune to changing needs and expectations is critical to long-term success.
+Customer needs and expectations change over time, so being in tune with changing needs and expectations is critical to long-term success.

 10. Monitor CSF